We list our special offers and late availability Devon breaks here.

 All our self catering holiday accommodation comes with access to our outdoor facilities, including bikes, boats, and 21 wildlife rich acres to explore.
 Book now for best availability. ***2hr free family activity for school holiday weeks: whittling, pond dipping, pole lathe wood turning, even make nettle string!***

-Wheatland Farm’s Devon summer holidays are already filling up fast.
-But there are still some gaps.
+Wheatland Farm’s Devon summer holidays are filling up fast.
+But there are still some good gaps, especially in July.
 Here’s a summary, from the first weekend in July until the end of August.

 Balebarn Lodge has a 4 night break available from Monday 8 July until Friday 12th at £615.
 There is a full week left 20-27 July (£1100) but then is booked until the end of August.

-Beech Lodge has full weeks available starting on 13 July, 17 and 24th August.
+Beech Lodge has full weeks available starting on 13 July.

 Honeysuckle Lodge has full weeks available on 20th, 27th July.

-Nuthatch Lodge has full weeks 6th, 20th July and 3rd and 24th August.
+Nuthatch Lodge has full weeks 6th, 20th July.

-Otter Cottage has full weeks available 13th and 20th July.
+Otter Cottage has availability from 8th July and full weeks available 13th and 20th July.

 Award winning Devon accommodation

-Wheatland Farm has won many accolades for green tourism.
-We held Gold in the Green Tourism Business Scheme from 2008 to 2016 (but have now left the scheme due to concerns about its expansion plans) and have held Gold level approval from the Devon Wildlife Trust since 2007.
+Wheatland Farm is a nature reserve that has won many accolades for green tourism.
+We held Gold in the Green Tourism Business Scheme from 2008 to 2016 (but have now left the scheme due to concerns about its expansion plans) and held Gold level approval from the Devon Wildlife Trust since 2007 until the scheme was discontinued.
 In both 2012 and 2015 Wheatland Farm won England’s top national award for sustainable tourism (the Gold award from Visit England).
 We’ve won the Gold award for sustainable tourism twice for both Devon (2011,2014) and for the South West region (2012, 2015).
 We run the whole farm for wildlife, and one third of it, Popehouse Moor, is a Site of Special Scientific Interest for its culm grassland habitats and rare plants and animals.
 We use traditional management techniques here in consultation with Natural England and the Devon Wildlife Trust.
 By staying here you help make this management financially viable.
 We take great care over the environmental impact of both the business and our own lifestyles – if you want to know more, see our environmental policy, read our greening blogs or ask us a question.